 5. How can I get more involved?

 There are many ways you can help us out, both with the running of the veg box scheme and helping to build a new food supply system that it is part of.
 We are always looking for volunteers, so just drop us a line via our online form or check out our partner organisation: www.Kindling.org.uk.
+Furthermore, the Kindling Trust is in the process of founding its own farm within 50 miles of Greater Manchester that will serve not only us, but many establishments in the city.
+We will keep you updated with how you can get involved with this exciting project in the months to come.
 We look forward to working with you!

 6. Why should I buy from you and not other wholefood shops or box schemes?

 Our fundamental goal is to encourage sustainable food systems by making local organic food direct from farmers the norm; we’re not about out-competing other great enterprises.
 So, we encourage you to make use of all the fantastic organisations working around Greater Manchester to find which one is best for you.
 For example, 8th Day on Oxford Road in Manchester is a workers’ cooperative that deserves support and may be more up your street, so the choice is yours.
 By finding a sustainable supplier that works for you, and talking with your friends about all the great options on offer, we can build a food system that works for everybody.